 Balances Kapha and Vata Doshas

-Is used in traditional medicine to reduce cholesterol by cleansing the inner surface of blood vessels
+Is used in traditional medicine to cleanse blood

 Is used in traditional medicine to aid quick wound healing, treat abdominal tumours, running nose and abscess.